 Get ready for a long post, y’all.

 Some called it their dream come true.
 Some called it the worst day of their lives.
 Some even called it the Lilly Hunger Games.
 All I know is Lilly for Target was a personal success.
 Sort of.
 Like any normal Lilly girl, I work up at 5:30 a.m., showered and dressed in my brand new Lilly Pulitzer Scalloped Delia dress, and jetted off with my mom to the nearest Target store…which happened to be 45 minutes away from my hometown.
-In the middle of nowhere.
-Surprisingly, the store’s random location turned the advantage in our favor.
 At one point, my mom and I were two of four people waiting at the store front.
 Slowly, however, the crowd grew but (thank the Lilly gods), only about 30 women had gathered by the time 8:00 a.m. rolled around.

 Now, I’ve had a battle plan in mind for months to get exactly what I wanted from the collection.
 It was completely shattered when we were told by an employee that the collection was scattered throughout the store like a scavenger hunt.
-Like, why wouldn’t they have one single area in the store where the collection would be displayed?
-Wouldn’t that have made the most sense?
-But, of course, corporate headquarters likes to do the things that make the least amount of sense.
 I went for the women’s and girl’s clothes while my mom power-walked with a cart to the very far corner of the store for my home decor picks.

 The minute the doors opened, two women ran to the Raffia totes display and threw all of them, I repeat, all of them, in their carts.
 They were gone in 30 seconds flat.
 RIP.
 I was lucky enough to be the smallest in the crowd of middle-aged women so the XS’s in women’s clothing were mine for the taking.
-I ran (as much as I could in heels) to the girl’s section and grabbed XL’s in a couple items (later returning for a L in one item) and made a beeline for the dressing room.
-I put back a top that was too low-cut for my taste and went to find my mom.
-She had managed to wrangle everything on my list that was in the store.
-Go Mamma Dugan!!!
-I couldn’t have gotten any of the home decor things if it hadn’t been for her.
+I ran to the girl’s section and grabbed XL’s in a couple items (later returning for a L in one item) and made a beeline for the dressing room.
+Mom had managed to wrangle everything on my list that was in the store.
+I wouldn’t have gotten any of the home decor things if it weren’t for her.
 She’s a goddess, y’all.
 After everything was over, the store had completely sold out in about 30 minutes.

 OOTD: Lilly Pulitzer scalloped Delia dress, Jessica Simpson heels, Kendra Scott Danielle earrings and Arden drusy bangle, Charming Charlie beaded bracelet, Forever 21 chain bangle, Essie Marshmallow on finger nails, Essie Size Matters on toe nails